jbm97/gains-and-grains/README.md

 On the Dashboard page, the " 'S DASHBOARD " text does not respond as intended when the window height is under about 650 pixels, it gets covered by the cards.

+Carousel nav displays when the overlay nav menu is open during smaller view widths.
+Not the worst thing ever but shouldn't be there.